- Practice Areas

 By Janalee Chmel

-I’m one of those people who desperately desires for Denver to be more walkable and bikeable.
+I’m one of those people who desperately desire for Denver to be more walkable and bikeable.
 I’m trying to bike more, but learning that my youngest daughter’s hectic after-school schedule is a giant blockade to the whole bike-to-school effort.

 I also desire to use public transit more often and want my kids to be familiar with RTD buses, especially.
 Way back when my two oldest girls were 8 and 9 (they are 18 and 20 now), I took them on a grand adventure from our house using only buses.
 Yes, I do realize how boujie this makes me sound – but I am a product of my city.
 In other cities where I’ve lived, I used mass transit routinely.
 Denver just makes it a lot harder.